-A question I get asked a lot is ‘how much does it cost to buy a burial plot’ to which I usually reply ‘how much is a piece of string’.
+A question I get asked a lot is ‘how much does it cost to buy a burial plot’ in the UK to which I usually reply ‘how much is a piece of string’.
 I am not meaning to be facetious or unhelpful but the cost of burial plots or burial lairs as they are known in Scotland really do vary that much.

 Along with burial plots there are other considerations too such as headstones or grave plaques, exclusive rights of burial and size of burial plot required which again muddies the water when talking about total burial costs.

 So although I can’t give you a definitive figure when it comes to burial plot cost, the following information will help point you in the right direction so you can get the details that are relevant to you.

 The cost of burial plots throughout the country varies from hundreds to thousands of pounds with as you would expect London being one of the most expensive areas.
 After all property costs a small fortune there so why would a burial plot be any different?
 You will find though that in certain areas, cemeteries charge two rates; one for residents and one for non residents, so it pays to look at burial plots for sale that are local to you as these may be cheaper.

 Council websites usually contain a wealth of information on local cemeteries so take a look online.
 If they don’t have specific information on burial plots for sale, they should have a contact number for you to call.

 As a parishioner you are entitled to be buried at the church but the reality is that this all depends on burial plots available with space in most areas being in short supply.